 Police Department > Divisions

 The Administration Division provides planning, develops policies, organizes and directs the overall successful operation of the Police Department.

-The Deputy Chief supports the Chief with the daily police operations of the Department.
-He also assists the Chief in developing policies and procedures.
+Two Lieutenants support the Chief with the police operations of the Department and assist in developing policies and procedures.